Gaslighting ...BEST EXPLANATION 5 ways to determine if YOU are being GASLIGHTED....trolls love to gaslight

 people know what’s going on and use them as your reality check.

-10 Behaviors Toxic People Display Before Revealing ThemselvesThe idea of letting go of “toxic people”
+10 Behaviors Toxic People Display Before Revealing ThemselvesThe idea of letting go of “toxic people” in your life is a trending theme lately.
+And, for good reason.
+Recent studies show that healthy relationships lower stress and contribute to good mental, emotional and physical health.

 On the flip side, in a long-term study done with 10,000 subjects over the course of over 12 years, researchers found that subjects with more negative, toxic relationships were at greater risk for heart disease than their counterparts with more positive relationships.

-be toxic, and usually from years and years of negative rewiring.
+But, it does mean to evaluate the people in your life and how they make you feel on a consistent basis.
+Some people are just literally hardwired to be toxic, and usually from years and years of negative rewiring.
 So, how do you know if someone is really a toxic person?

 Here are 10 things to never ignore from toxic people: